genetics-statistics/GEMMA/README.md

 `gcc 4.8.x`.
 If the libraries are installed somewhere non-standard, you can tell where GEMMA can find the libraries by setting the `LD_LIBRARY_PATH` environment variable.
-If you have the wrong C++ compiler version, then the program will likely complain about dynamic linking errors.
+If you have the wrong C++ compiler version, or the libraries are in a place where GEMMA cannot find them, then the program will complain about dynamic linking errors.

 ### Building the binaries from source